neurodance/teams-ai/teams.md/src/components/include/migrations/v1/python.incl.md

 <!-- installation -->

-First, let's install Teams AI v2 into your project.
-Notably, this won't replace any existing installation of Teams AI v1.
+First, let's install Teams SDK into your project.
+Notably, this won't replace any existing installation of Teams SDK.
 When you've completed your migration, you can safely remove the `teams-ai` dependency from your `pyproject.toml` file.

 ```sh
 uv add microsoft-teams-apps